 As with any document, no matter how much care goes Into its preparation, it may be created with errors – or just require changes after it has been finalised.
 Thankfully, it is possible to change or, even, revoke a will (or parts of It) – as long as the proper procedures are followed.

-Often wills are made years before a person dies, but a will remains valid unless it is revoked or a later will or codicil is made.
-Between the time of making the will and death, circumstances may change.
-The willmaker may sell or buy property, the beneficiaries in the original will may have died, and/or new beneficiaries may come into consideration.
+A will remains valid until it is revoked or a later will or codicil is made.
+Between the time of making a will and the willmaker’s death, circumstances may change.
+The willmaker may sell or buy property, the beneficiaries in the original will may die, or new beneficiaries may come into consideration.
+Accordingly, a willmaker should review their will regularly to ensure their will is relevant and still correctly reflects their intentions.
+Whether circumstances change or not, the will remains in force as at the date of signing unless the will is changed in whole or in part (s 18 WA 1958).

 If the willmaker does not own the asset given under the will at the time of the willmaker’s death, the gift is ineffective and is said to have “adeemed”.